rybalkinsd/kohttp/README.md

 ## Customization

 ### Common Client pool customization
-It is possible to customize CommonClientPool by setting up `kohttp.yaml` in resource directory of your project All time values are in Milliseconds.
+It is possible to customize CommonClientPool by setting up `kohttp.yaml` in resource directory of your project.

-You can check default values in `com.kohttp.configuration.Config.kt`
+You can check default values in `com.kohttp.configuration.Config.kt` *All time values are in Milliseconds*

 ```yaml
 client: